granthverma/15-Days-React-Journey/readme.md

 ### props || props Stand for Properties

+Props :props (short for properties) is a mechanism for passing data from one component to another.
+Props allow you to customize and configure child components based on the data provided by their parent components.
+Here's a basic overview:

-props are used to transfer data from one component to another ,props are read only ,props are just like a function in javascript , {} always use
+props are used to transfer data from one component to another ,props are read only ,props are just like a function in javascript , {} always use ,props facilitate the flow of data in a React application, enabling communication between components and allowing for greater flexibility and reusability.

-1. one way used  props by  (props way)
+1. Parent Component: one way used  props by  (props way) , In the parent component, you can pass data to a child component by adding attributes to the child component's JSX tag.

 ```
 function Card(props) {}